letrungthanh/english/ENGLISH.md

 ## Saving Water

 Today, there are about six billion people on our planet.
 Every day, there are more.
 Many people don't have enough water, or they have to travel a long way to collect water.
 We need to do things now to make sure that people in the future will have enough water.
 We can all help to save water.
 Don't use too much water when you wash your hands and face, brush your teeth, and wash the dishes.
 Turn off the water when you have enough.
-Put water in the refrigerator /rɪˈfrɪdʒ.ə.reɪ.t̬ɚ/, so that you don't have to turn on the water and use lots of it every time you want a cold drink.
+Put water in the refrigerator, so that you don't have to turn on the water and use lots of it every time you want a cold drink.
 Take a shower not a bath.
-If you have to take a bath, don't fill the bathtub /ˈbæθ.tʌb/.
+If you have to take a bath, don't fill the bathtub.

+## Taxis-I

+I hate using taxis here.
+The drivers drive too fast and really dangerously, and they're often rude.
+The cars are mostly in pretty poor condition, but what I hate the most is that they aren't air-conditioned.
+It's so hot here.
+They really need air-conditioned taxis.
+By the time I arrive somewhere, I feel really hot and uncomfortable.

+## Taxis-II

+I find the taxis here are okay.
+They're pretty comfortable.
+Most of the cars they use are new, and they keep them pretty clean.
+They're a little expensive, though.
+I paid 75 dollars to come from the airport.
+That's too expensive.
+I guess the thing I hate the most, though, is that the drivers don't speak English very well.
+It's very difficult to explain to them where you want to go.

+## Taxis-III

+The taxis here are okay, I guess.
+The drivers take credit cards.
+That's the thing I like most about them.
+It's really convenient; but the taxis are pretty old, so they're not very comfortable.
+Haft of them don't have seat belts or air conditioning.